London Museum: Pre-modern collections

-The museum owns around 12,000 medieval objects, including 700 from the Saxon period.
-Some of these were found by mudlarks on the banks of the River Thames, as well as from cemeteries at Mitcham, Hanwell, Ewell, and the Savoy Palace.
-The medieval collection includes everyday objects such as spades, daggers, and belt buckles, over 1,350 pewter pilgrim badges, medieval ceramics, and floor tiles.
+The museum owns around 12,000 medieval objects, including 700 from the Saxon period, and over 1,350 pewter pilgrim badges.

+Early modern and modern collections

 The museum holds over 1,500 pieces of Tudor and Stuart cutlery, mostly recovered from the Thames, and some purchased from the private collection of Hilton Price.
-There is also a large group of edged weapons, including some 17th-century swords made at the Hounslow Sword Factory; and Tudor and Stuart ceramics.
 One of the most well-known and popular groups in the museum's collection from this period is the Cheapside Hoard, a hoard of almost 500 Tudor and Jacobean pieces of jewellery found in 1912 on Cheapside in the City of London.
 The entire hoard went on display for the first time as a temporary exhibition at the museum in 2013.
 In 2017, it was announced that the Worshipful Company of Goldsmiths would donate £10 million to the museum in order to secure a permanent display for the Cheapside Hoard at the new museum site in West Smithfield.